It used to be that you could just vomit out your thoughts to paper (or keyboard) and people cared about you (or your thoughts) enough to read it.

 It also helps to have a resource like this to direct your readers to so that you don’t have to answer the same question over and over again!

-On our health and wellness blog, one question that we get a LOT related to our weight loss program is related to losing weight with hypothyroidism.
+On our health and wellness blog, one question that we got asked a LOT related to our weight loss program was about how to lose weight with hypothyroidism.

 So, we wrote an article about it to help our readers that face that problem.
-And it also helps to well our weight loss program!
+And it also helped to well our weight loss program!

 9. Myths